onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

   - Pivoting
 ---

 Because I feel like being fancy, I have decided to go on the journey of setting up a fully functioning lab for me to attack in a similar vein to OSCP/HTB labs.
 This is for two reasons; first and foremost is to improve my infrastructure/sysadmin skills.
-For the forseeable future this is my career track, so if I can turn study into a fun exercise I will be more likely to engage with it and continue to excel.
+For the foreseeable future this is my career track, so if I can turn study into a fun exercise I will be more likely to engage with it and continue to excel.

 ![career](/assets/images/pivotinglab/AAACE678-D4F5-4912-B759-A3A67EB8DF38.jpeg)